 You just got a new all-wool rug and you love it.
 It’s the perfect color, it has the exact right pattern, and it’s soft under your feet.
 There’s just one tiny problem: your hardwood floor is now covered with wool debris.
 Why is this happening to you?

 Why is your all-wool rug shedding?
 Check out some of the possibilities below.

-If your rug is not new and suddenly you notice loose wool fibers, it’s almost certainly a tufted rug.
+If your rug is not new and suddenly you notice wool fibers scattered on the floor, it’s almost certainly a tufted rug.
 In the thousands-year old rug making trade, rug tufting is relatively new.
 Instead of tying knots on a loom (a slow, careful, and arduous process), the rug-maker uses a tufting gun that shoots the wool fibers into cloth backing.
 This is a much much faster process.
-Once the face of the rug is completed, a secondary backing is glued on the back of the rug to secure the fibers in place.
+Once the pattern is finished, a piece of fabric is glued on the back of the rug to secure the wool fibers in place.
 So essentially, the rug yarns are glued down.
 In time (depending on the quality of the glue), the glue can start to fail causing the rug to start shedding.
 At the same time, you might notice some white powdery substance coming from your rug, which would be the glue itself, now dry.